 I’ve been a governor at Olney Infant Academy since 2010.
 I have worked in the public, private and voluntary sectors for many years, having a background in childcare and Early Years.
 I currently freelance as a grants assessor for a large national children’s charity and also for another national company who are contracted to help regulate childcare and Early Years education.

-I became Parent Governor at Olney Infant Academy in November 2015 and I am a member of the Personnel and Curriculum Committees.
+I became Parent Governor at Olney Infant Academy in November 2015.
 I am a freelance writer and communications consultant with several years’ experience working in PR and communications in the charity, university and healthcare sectors at a senior level.
 My experience includes external and internal communications, copywriting and public relations, and spans a wide range of projects and campaigns from science and health, to construction.

 A research scientist by training, I also have research experience gained in both academia and industry following my PhD in Neuroscience.
 I am a member of the Chartered Institute of Public Relations, and the Society of Biology.

 I’m the newest member of the school’s Governing Body, joining in November 2015 with Maria.

 I work at a local University leading a team in the area of safety and accident investigation.
 This involves both the training of postgraduate students and conducting research.
 I’m a Chartered Engineer and a Fellow of the Royal Aeronautical Society.